Ms. Jennifer Saksa, Assistant Superintendent

 As a middle school assistant principal, Ms. Saksa developed programming to cultivate a positive school climate, including rewards programs for both students and teachers.
 Later as an elementary school principal, she led an implementation of three new curricula which improved instruction and resulted in increased student achievement.
 As a K-12 Supervisor of Professional Learning, she eagerly spearheaded new, district-wide initiatives, carefully navigating the complexities of change, people, and programs.

 Ms. Saksa received her B.A. in English from Widener University, her Master’s Degree in Educational Leadership from St. Joseph's University, and is currently a Doctoral Candidate in Educational Leadership at Neumann University.
-Ms. Saksa resides in Havertown with her husband and twin daughters who are future Haverford students.
+Ms. Saksa resides in Havertown with her husband and twin daughters who are Haverford students.

 Ms. Martha Kew, Business Manager

 Ms. Kew comes to Haverford from the Wallingford-Swarthmore School District where she has been the Business Administrator since 2016.
 Ms. Kew has over 19 years of experience in all fiscal matters including preparation of annual budget, annual financial reports, and management discussion and analysis.
 Ms. Kew oversaw the Food Services, Transportation, and Operations departments.
 Ms. Kew is knowledgable in latest legislative issues, working with and providing information to PASBO, PSBA, and the current local representation of the Senate and House regarding various legislative issues.
 She is also a Trustee of the Delaware County Public Schools Healthcare Trust.
-We warmly welcome her to the District.

 Ms. Nicole Battestelli, Director of Pupil Services and Special Education